-Your daughter is eligible for accommodations if she's unable to take the SAT in the standard paper-and-pencil format and has documentation demonstrating a disability on file at her school.
+Your teenager is eligible for accommodations if unable to take the SAT in the standard paper-and-pencil format and has documentation demonstrating a disability on file at the school.
 Accommodations for the PSAT, SAT, and AP programs are overseen by Services for Students with Disabilities (SSD), which is part of the College Board, the major nonprofit organization that sponsors pre-college and college admission tests.

 For students who have a documented disability, the College Board provides an SSD Student Eligibility Form that must be filled out by both the student and the school and signed by the parent or guardian.
-Your daughter's school should have this information; you can also find it online at www.collegeboard.com/ssd/student/index.html.
+Your teen’s school should have this information; you can also find it online at www.collegeboard.com.

 In addition, there is a Coordinator Form that has to be filled out by the assigned school administrator—often your child’s guidance counselor—who serves as the contact person with the College Board to arrange for appropriate test accommodations.
 That form also needs to be on file with the College Board.

-The SSD administrator at your daughter's school should submit all the SSD eligibility forms and documentation during the term before she plans to take the test so all arrangements can be completed well ahead of the test date.
-The documentation about your child's disability must be current and comprehensive.
-Once both forms are filed, you can expect an eligibility letter sent to both your daughter and the school indicating the specific accommodations that have been approved.
+The SSD administrator at your teen’s school should submit all the SSD eligibility forms and documentation during the term before your teen plans to take the test so that all arrangements can be completed well ahead of the test date.
+The documentation about your child’s disability must be current and comprehensive.
+Once both forms are filed, you can expect an eligibility letter sent to both your teen and the school indicating the specific accommodations that have been approved.
 If the eligibility letter has not been received by eight weeks after filing, you or the SSD administrator should contact the College Board to make sure the appropriate arrangements have been made.

 Types of Accommodations

-There are several types of accommodations available at national test centers to students who are blind or visually impaired, including:
+There are several types of accommodations available at national test centers for students who are blind or visually impaired, including:

-- Enlarged-format (14 pt. type) examination and answer sheets
+- Enlarged-format (14-point type) examination and answer sheets

-- Additional testing time—for example, if your child requires large-print format, she can expect 50 percent more testing time
+- Additional testing time—for example, if large-print format is required, your child can expect 50 percent more testing time

 - Extra/extended breaks